 The Mahogany Chocolate team worked diligently for a week prior to receive and setup all the special machinery and display cases, not to mention prepare chocolates for a group of 120!
 They made well over 500 pieces for the event.
-Josh Parker is a professionally-trained chef with a specialty in candy and chocolate-making.
-The featured truffle was Josh's new take on the bananas foster: filling made with sugar, cinnamon, butter, bananas, and rum — then infused with chocolate ganache and piped into a 65% dark chocolate square.
+The featured truffle wa a new take on bananas foster: filling made with sugar, cinnamon, butter, bananas, and rum — then infused with chocolate ganache and piped into a 65% dark chocolate square.
 The truffle presented well and got rave reviews!
 Other truffles included: a classic dark chocolate truffle, a Carmel sea salt truffle, blueberry truffle, raspberry compote truffle, a dark chocolate ganache with sea salt, a tahini truffle, a berry-blend truffle, a coffee ganache truffle, a stout beer truffle, and 65% dark chocolate tasting squares.
 Needless to say the Mahogany Chocolate team is certainly not short on creativity!
 In fact, there was even hot and cold drinking chocolate on tap — a huge hit as you can imagine!
 Each visitor walked away with a small gift bag of Mahogany Chocolate cacao nibs to snack on back at sea.

 In all, it was one eventful day at Mahogany Bay Village!
 The Summit at Sea group reembarked that afternoon in Belize City, and were off to their next location in the Caribbean for more investment education, networking, and just plain fun.
 Mahogany Bay Village thanks Robert Kiyosaki and Ken McElroy for their time, and all of the group for the chance to welcome you to the village!